Redshift Drift fluctuations from N-body simulations: Simulation setup and derived power spectrum

 \subsection{Redshift drift}

-To generate the 3D array of the redshift drift field, we discard potential terms and follow equation~\eqref{dz-field} to derive the drift expression from the acceleration and velocity fields.
+To generate the 3D array of the redshift drift field, we discard potential terms and follow equation~\eqref{eq:drift_corr} to derive the drift expression from the acceleration and velocity fields.
 Via \texttt{Pylians3} we obtain the $1024^3$ array with the total drift per voxel.
 We then divide the total redshift drift field by the particle number field, in order to obtain the average redshift drift field.
 It can happen that there are empty voxels; in this case we set the average redshift drift to zero.
-The amount of empty voxels is less than $100$ in a total of $2^{30}$ voxels.
+The amount of empty voxels is less than $100$ in a total of $2^{30}$ voxels, such that the effect of this procedure is negligible.
 We then subtract the average redshift drift in the snapshot from the redshift drift field and divide by the same average to obtain the redshift drift fluctuations of \eqref{eq:dz_fluct}.
-We plot the redshift drift fluctuation distribution histogram in figure \ref{fig:drift_hist} for the three redshifts analyzed, which provide a glimpse at the gaussianity and amplitude of the fluctuations.
+We plot the redshift drift fluctuation distribution histogram in figure \ref{fig:drift_hist} for the three redshifts analyzed.

-In obtaining the power spectrum, we make use of the flat-sky approximation, where one assumes the direction vector $\bold{n}$ on the sphere is approximated by a vector $\bold{\alpha}$, where $\alpha$ is a 2D coordinate vector in the plane perpendicular to the observer's reference direction.
-This is equivalent to choosing the reference axis $z$ in the simulation box as being the observer direction, as well as assuming that the box size corresponds to a sizeable fraction of the celestial sphere.
-We further detail this approximation in appendix \ref{sec:flat}, while noticing that for big enough box sizes, it provides an accurate estimate of the angular power spectrum \cite{Matthewson:2020rdt}.
-The power spectrum is then calculated using the {\texttt{Pk\_library}} from \texttt{pylians} (same routine that we used to compute the matter power spectrum of figure~\ref{fig:ps_validation}).

 The shot noise for the drift field can be computed following the formalism of \cite{Howlett:2019bky} such that